Sakira-001/NYC-Road-Accident/README.md

 2. Improve Traffic Control & Law Enforcement: Increase traffic patrols in high-collision areas and Enforce speed limits, right-of-way laws, and lane discipline more strictly.
 3. Develop Safer Infrastructure for Cyclists & Pedestrians: Expand dedicated bike lanes and pedestrian-friendly zones and Install more traffic calming measures (e.g., speed bumps, pedestrian islands).
 4. Targeted Safety Measures in High-Collision Boroughs: Brooklyn & Queens: Implement city-wide road safety programs due to high fatalities.
-5.
 ---

 ## Author
 This project was created by Sakira, a data analyst with a strong background in data storytelling, dashboard design, and analytical problem-solving.
-I specialize in using tools like Excel, Power BI, and SQL to transform raw data into actionable insights.
-I'm passionate about building user-centric dashboards that reveal trends, improve decision-making, and create impact across various industries.. [[www.linkedin.com/in/sakira-daodu-b44666275](https://www.linkedin.com/in/sakira-daodu-b44666275/)].
+I use tools like Excel, Power BI, and SQL to transform raw data into actionable insights.
+I'm passionate about building user-centric dashboards that reveal trends, improve decision-making, and create impact across various industries. [[www.linkedin.com/in/sakira-daodu-b44666275](https://www.linkedin.com/in/sakira-daodu-b44666275/)].

 ---

 ## Conclusion
+This project successfully analyzed NYC traffic accident data to identify key patterns and risk factors.
+The insights gathered can help inform safety initiatives, improve traffic management, and reduce accident occurrences through data-driven decisions.